Wanya Morris: Personal life

+Morris was in a professional and romantic relationship with Brandy Norwood during the 1990s, while she was a minor.
 Morris married Traci Nash in May 2002.
-They have six children together, including four sons who are in a R&B boy band called WanMor, and two daughters, with their eldest born in November 1999.
-Morris and Nash separated in 2019, with his affair with Amber Reyes contributing to the split.
+They had six children together, including four sons who are in a R&B boy band called WanMor, and two daughters (their eldest born in November 1999).
+Morris and Nash separated in 2019, after an affair with Amber Reyes contributed to the split.
 That same year, Morris had a marriage ceremony with Reyes while still legally married to Traci Morris.
-Wanya Morris was not officially divorced from Traci until June 26, 2023.
-Celebrities like Floyd Mayweather Jr. and Boyz II Men member Shawn Stockman attended the Morris and Reyes wedding.
+Celebrities such as Floyd Mayweather Jr. and Boyz II Men member Shawn Stockman attended the wedding.
+Wanya was not officially divorced from Traci until June 26, 2023.